Markov scores twice, sets up Weber as Canadiens top Sens 3-1

 Montreal upped the pressure in the second, and Markov walked in from the left point and drilled a shot past Anderson at 1:13.

 Karlsson's pass into the middle of Ottawa's zone was picked off by Markov, and he blasted a shot during a power play at 5:55.
 It was the 38-year-old Markov's first two-goal game since Jan.
 11, 2014.
+He even celebrated, mimicking a swordsman sheathing his weapon after the goal.

+''I was happy,'' he said. ''My boy had a birthday on Monday and I guess now I don't have to go to the store to buy a present for him.
+I'm going to give him a puck from tonight.''

 Mike Hoffman made a clever move at the Montreal blue line and fed Pageau for an offspeed shot that fooled Price at 12:11.
 It was Pageau's seventh goal in 15 career games against the Canadiens.